 Check out AVUDO!
 This multimedia show displays the deep relation of the city with the St. Lawrence River going through key moments in history.
 The light and water show has the city as a unique backdrop.
 The event runs until September 2nd.
 You have to reserve your tickets in advance online even though the entrance is free.

 Expo67, forever changed the city and it opened it to the world.
 Inspired by this, there are several activities and exposition dedicated to the 60’s.
 Check out Sherbrooke Street while it turns into an open-air museum inspired by these events.
 The fine arts museum has an exposition tracing the cultural revolution that happened in that era.

 Do you sometimes wish that you can live that decade just to wear those beautiful dresses with the hats and gloves?
 I know that I do!
-Luckily, the McCord Museum has a whole collection about the outfits worn in the Expo67.
+Luckily, the McCord Museum has a whole collection of the outfits worn in the Expo67.

 See you in the next posts! :)